-PAY ATTENTION TO WHAT OTHER BANDS ARE DOING SOCIAL MEDIA
+PAY ATTENTION TO WHAT OTHER BANDS ARE DOING ON SOCIAL MEDIA

 Some bands & artists use social media really well….some not so much!
 Pay attention to how bands you like conduct themselves on social media and take note of what works and what doesn’t.
 This is a great way to get ideas and boost creativity around what you post, whether it be videos, images, competitions, stories, interactive games and so on.